qernal/terraform-provider-qernal/docs/resources/function.md

 ### Required

-- `compliance` (List of String) Compliance standards the function adheres to.
+- `compliance` (List of String) Compliance standards the function adheres to, one of soc or ipv6
 - `deployments` (Attributes List) List of deployments for the function, specifying locations and replicas. (see [below for nested schema](#nestedatt--deployments))
 - `image` (String) Container image for the function.
 - `name` (String) Name of the function.